polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Rewatching lesson 9 Encrypted Deep Learning for 30 min.
 * Focus on writing a research paper using latex in the Robotic Software Engineer Nanodegree program project where am I to 3.2.3 Parameters.
-* Participate in PyTorch robotics channel intro to the embedded system have a lot of fun time listen to Madalin and immerse myself for the time with classmates.
+* Participate in PyTorch robotics channel intro to the embedded system have a lot of fun time listen to Madalin and immerse myself in the time with classmates.
 ![][image61]
 * As I received Dan's letter from Kaggle yesterday and read to the sentence "with a community of like-minded learners", I immediately reading and play with https://www.kaggle.com/learn/intermediate-machine-learning and https://www.kaggle.com/learn/intro-to-machine-learning for a little bit while and tell myself focus on writing project where am I.